Sebastiano Dessanay is a double bassist, composer and music artist active in the European jazz, contemporary and avant-garde scene.

 In 2016, he wrote the music and performed for the theatre piece HIM, by director Sheila Hill, featuring the acclaimed British actor Tim Barlow.
 HIM toured across the UK, in prestigious venues such as the Royal Festival Hall, the Birmingham REP, the Traverse Theatre in Edinburgh and the Tramway in Glasgow, and received very positive national reviews.

 In 2015, he wrote the music for Looking for a voice, a theatre collaborative piece by actress/director Adie Mueller, performed at the MAC in Birmingham.

 In 2010, Sebastiano released the DVD Keep Your Hands Off, a graphic animation with his original concept, visuals and soundtrack, featuring images from a private collection of Russian avant-garde paintings.

 In 2008, he wrote several pieces to accompany choreographies at The Place school of dance in London.
 One of these was Janine and Narcissus for Riccardo Buscarini.
 In 2010, he wrote a sonic soundscape for Riccardo’s piece Family Tree, winner of Premio Prospettiva Danza 2011, Padua.

 He has an extensive recording experience (see Discography).
-He’s released albums as a leader (the most recent Restless Dreams in 2018, Duets of Fool in 2016, and the Songbook Volume One and Volume Two, extensively toured across Europe between 2012 and 2014), as a co-leader, collaborator and session player in many albums, in the realm of jazz, classical, contemporary, folk, popular and rock music.
+He’s released albums as a leader (the most recent 377: in 2022), as a co-leader, collaborator and session player in many albums, in the realm of jazz (the most recent L.A.
+Impressions in 2023 recorded in Los Angeles), classical, contemporary, folk, popular and rock music.